valkey-io/valkey-doc/topics/search-query.md

 ### Logical Negation

 Any query can be negated by prepending the `-` character before each query.
 Negative queries return all keys that don't match the query.
 This also includes keys that don't have the field.

-For example, a negative query on @genre:{comedy} will return all books that are not comedy AND all books that don't have a genre field.
+For example, the negative query `-@genre:{comedy}` will return all books that are not comedy AND all books that don't have a genre field.

 The following query will return all books with "comedy" genre that are not published between 2015 and 2024, or that have no year field:

 ```
 @genre: {comedy} \-@year:[2015 2024]